 Depending on the project requirements, we do opt for developers taking care of testing needs especially in unit/feature testing.
-But in such projects we also include a phase where system testing is taken care by a tester or user story testability is governed by a tester.
+But in such projects, we also include a phase where system testing is taken care of by a tester or user story testability is governed by a tester.

 Q: Should most of the defects in any iteration be detected during UT or ST?

-Intent should be to cover most of defects during UT phase, as early defect detection helps in reducing rework & defect fixing cost.
+The intent should be to cover most of the defects during the UT phase, as early defect detection helps in reducing rework & defect fixing costs.

 That’s why Agile focuses on implementing engineering practices like TDD, Refactoring, and CI, which can help to make the UT phase effective.

 But you should also consider that the granularity and objectives of white-box unit tests serve a different purpose from downstream black-box testing.
-So we should be open to find system level defects during the ST phase.
+So we should be open to finding system-level defects during the ST phase.

 The test tools vary from project to project.
-We have used standard tools like the HUDSON based framework for many CI automations.
+We have used standard tools like the HUDSON based framework for many CI automation.
 But standard tools pose a challenge to customization so we also use proprietary frameworks in Agile projects.
-Freeware’s like cpp-unit, j-unit, FIT, and TTCN3 based frameworks are also picking up.
+Freeware’s like CPP-unit, j-unit, FIT, and TTCN3 based frameworks are also picking up.

 Q: Do you use or have you used the view of a Validation Sprint that is testing only focused – that would be defined as a customer acceptance test or alpha test?

 Yes.
-We have also used Hardening sprint only for testing.
+We have also used a Hardening sprint only for testing.